Skip to main content

 As a general standard, Chef requires every contribution to by signed for the Developer Certificate of Origin (DCO).

 HOWEVER, small contributions such as fixing spelling errors, where the content is small enough to not be considered intellectual property, can be submitted by a contributor as a patch, without a DCO sign-off.
-If you submit an obvious fix without a DCO sign-off, then you are agreeing that your submission is not independently copyrightable.
+If you submit an obvious fix without a DCO sign-off, then you are agreeing that your submission isn’t independently copyrightable.
 The purpose of this exception is to lower the barrier for new contributors to make contributions while retaining the integrity of the project and our community.

 How does the Obvious Fix Rule Work?